armgong/rjulia/README.md

   if still have problem,please see the file Makevar in src dir.

+3 add juliainstalldir\bin into your system PATH variable

 Demo

 please see two txt files in demo dir